isc-projects/bind9/doc/arm/reference.rst

     For example, ``grant EXAMPLE.COM ms-self .
 A AAAA`` allows any machine with a valid principal in the realm ``EXAMPLE.COM`` to update its own address records.

 ``ms-selfsub``
-    This is similar to ``ms-self`` except it also allows updates to any subdomain of the name specified in the Windows machine principal, not just to the name itself.
+    This is similar to ``ms-self``, except it also allows updates to any subdomain of the name specified in the Windows machine principal, not just to the name itself.

 ``ms-subdomain``
-    When a client sends an UPDATE using a Windows machine principal (for example, 'machine$@REALM'), this rule allows any machine in the specified realm to update any record in the zone or in a specified subdomain of the zone.
+    When a client sends an UPDATE using a Windows machine principal (for example, ``machine$@REALM``), this rule allows any machine in the specified realm to update any record in the zone or in a specified subdomain of the zone.

     The realm to be matched is specified in the identity field.

     The name field specifies the subdomain that may be updated.
-If set to "." (or any other name at or above the zone apex), any name in the zone can be updated.
+If set to "." or any other name at or above the zone apex, any name in the zone can be updated.

     For example, if ``update-policy`` for the zone "example.com" includes ``grant EXAMPLE.COM ms-subdomain hosts.example.com.
-AA AAAA``, any machine with a valid principal in the realm ``EXAMPLE.COM`` will be able to update address records at or below "hosts.example.com".
+AA AAAA``, any machine with a valid principal in the realm ``EXAMPLE.COM`` is able to update address records at or below ``hosts.example.com``.

 ``krb5-self``
-    When a client sends an UPDATE using a Kerberos machine principal (for example, 'host/machine@REALM'), this rule allows records with the absolute name of 'machine' to be updated provided it has been authenticated by REALM.
-This is similar but not identical to ``ms-self`` due to the 'machine' part of the Kerberos principal being an absolute name instead of a unqualified name.
+    When a client sends an UPDATE using a Kerberos machine principal (for example, ``host/machine@REALM``), this rule allows records with the absolute name of ``machine`` to be updated, provided it has been authenticated by REALM.
+This is similar but not identical to ``ms-self``, due to the ``machine`` part of the Kerberos principal being an absolute name instead of a unqualified name.

     The realm to be matched is specified in the identity field.